 Safety Leadership, Error Reduction & Human Performance

 It is crucial to coach foremen and supervisors to get to a level where they understand their safety role and have the skill sets and confidence in their ability to move the needle forward on safety every day.
 Managers and senior leaders, on the other hand, benefit from having a clear understanding of the pros, cons, and limitations of default tactics – specifically, safety messaging and formal discipline.
 As much as senior management may take the lead on safety strategy, it is front-line supervision that has the largest impact on safety culture, standards, and performance.
 Front-line employees are exposed to the greatest risk, and, as such, their immediate supervisors have the greatest potential to influence employees, habits, conditions, and practices.
-By setting clear expectations, observing what is really going on, focusing on the quality of safety activities and acting on observations, changing employee behavior is a realistic and tangible goal.
-Furthermore, front-line supervisors have a specific role in error reduction through leveraging their observations and knowledge of good versus bad habits, and having the courage required to establish and change work habits, including challenging leadership on safety strategies that are not resonating at the front-line.
+By setting clear expectations, creating buy in, focusing on the quality of safety activities and acting on observations, changing employee behaviors is a realistic and tangible goal.
+By setting clear expectations, creating buy in, focusing on the quality of safety activities and acting on observations, changing employee behaviors is a realistic and tangible goal.

 3:30 PM – 5:00 PM

 Vehicle Safety and Distractions

 Speakers: Chris Dichard, Regional Safety Manager, Asplundh Construction Corporations

 Wallace Rawls, Director of Safety & Wellness, Southern California Gas Company